evertvandew/dsmgen/doc/specification_language.md

 Some notable details:
-* A port is just a regular Entity.
+* A Port is just a regular Entity.
 The only difference between the two is how they are rendered in a diagram.
+  Same for a Message.
 * Relationships are not explorable.
 This may change in the future.
   In most UML tools, relationships *are* explorable, but I find that illogical.
   Is a relationship represented with the source?
 The target?
 Both?